VigRX Plus tablets

-The Therapeutic Goods Administration (TGA) has tested VigRX Plus tablets and found that they contain:
+The Therapeutic Goods Administration (TGA) has tested a product labelled VigRX Plus tablets and found that it contains the undeclared substance tadalafil.

-A US based company, Leading Edge Marketing Inc, has contacted the TGA with the following information (which has not been verified by the TGA):
+A US based company, Leading Edge Marketing Inc. has contacted the TGA with the following information:

-- the sample of tablets tested by the TGA is a counterfeit sample.
+- the sample of VigRX tablets tested by the TGA is a counterfeit sample.

-VigRX Plus tablets (genuine or otherwise) have not been assessed by the TGA for quality, safety or efficacy as required under Australian legislation, and the place of manufacture is not approved by the TGA.
+VigRX Plus tablets (counterfeit or otherwise) have not been assessed by the TGA for quality, safety or efficacy.

 Information for consumers

-- Stop taking VigRX Plus tablets and take any remaining tablets to your local pharmacy for safe disposal.
+- TGA recommends consumers stop taking any product that they have purchased labelled VigRX Plus tablets and take any remaining capsules to your local pharmacy for safe disposal.